-The solution to the oscillation problem is twofold.
+CML proposes a twofold solution to the oscillation problem.
 Appropriate NSL values (acting as NST) can restrain the effects of group oscillations whereas the right "Osc Interval" value for the oscillation timer limits the impact of frequent oscillations.

-In addition, during the o-phase, a node checks more instances of the 'number of nodes' count or the network HC (depending on the current stable phase of operation) as described in section 4.
+In addition, during the o-phase, the monitor component samples more instances of the 'number of nodes' count or the network HC (depending on the current stable phase of operation) as described in section 4.
 In this way, it can confirm whether the NST or NHT has actually been exceeded.
 Otherwise, it determines that an oscillation has occurred and the stable phase of operation is resumed.
-If the NST is actually exceeded, the o-phase resets the oscillation timer and generates CP packets.
+If the NST is found to have been actually exceeded in the o-phase, the appropriate part of the Adaptive component (identified as explained above) resets the oscillation timer and generates CP packets.
 These CP packets are flooded into the network to alert neighboring nodes of such a phase shift.
-The o-phase then shifts to the relevant stable phase of operation.
+The o-phase is then terminated by the